SamYStudiO/es-theme-next-pixel/README.md

 # es-next-pixel
 Theme 'next-pixel' for [recalbox](https://www.recalbox.com/) and based on 'recalbox-next' theme.
-Donwload links are available at the bottom, **do not clone or donwload master branch as it does not contain any images**)
+Donwload links are available at the bottom, **do not clone or donwload master branch as it does not contain any images**

-This theme is designed to display a full screen image for every system that best defined it (or as best as possible) avoiding using ingame footage.
+This theme is designed to display a fullscreen image for every system that best defined it (or as best as possible) avoiding using ingame footage.
 Most of these systems will have a custom music that match that game.

-It is based on recabox-next theme so you'll get all advantages of it (region settings, game list layout settings, etc..) + several options so you can get a visual that suits you. **It works best with 16/9 screens**.
+It is based on recabox-next theme so you'll get all advantages of it (region settings, game list layout settings, etc..) + several options so you can get a visual that suits you.

+**It works best with 16/9 screens**.

 Here are some configuration examples: